nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 traits that `tokio` defines, but does not need anything else, it doesn't need the runtime.
 But then in your tests, in your `dev-dependencies`, you do need the runtime, because you need to actually run the tests.
-So in your dependencies, you list `tokio` with, like, the the "traits" feature or whatever.
+So in your dependencies, you list `tokio` with, like, the the `traits` feature or whatever.
 But in `dev-dependencies` you list `tokio` with, like, all features turned on.
 Then, the current resolver is actually going to compile `tokio` only once, regardless of whether you compile it for testing or as a dependency.
 And